3digitdev/iota/README.md

 "acknowledge" the request (currently a NoOp -- eventually will play a tone)

 **For ideas on how to handle parameters on commands, see Vizio or PhilipsHue for examples!
 (Note that the `"regexes"` key will be required in your `.json` file for this!)**

+# Attribution

+The `acknowledge.mp3` and `error.mp3` files are licensed under [Creative Commons](https://creativecommons.org/licenses/by/4.0/legalcode) through [NotificationSounds.com](https://notificationsounds.com/).

+The files are located at [Me Too (acknowledge)](https://notificationsounds.com/notification-sounds/me-too-603) and [Case Closed (error)](https://notificationsounds.com/notification-sounds/case-closed-531)

+Both were modified slightly to remove the silence at the end, but the original tones are still the same.